Shotta Flow: Music video

 An accompanying video at a length of three minutes was first released on YouTube in early January 2019, showcasing NLE Choppa and his friends "dancing, joking around and toting prop guns".
 The video quickly gained attention from hip hop vloggers and amassed 915,000 views within the first week of its release, according to YouTube.
-As of August 2020, the video has over 140 million views.
+As of June 2023, the video has over 209 million views.

 Reception

-According to Billboard magazine, within only a month after the "Shotta Flow" video went viral, NLE Choppa had sparked a bidding war among record companies like Republic, Interscope and Caroline, with bids reportedly reaching as high as $3 million.
+According to Billboard magazine, within only a month after the "Shotta Flow" video went viral, NLE Choppa had sparked a bidding war among record companies like Republic, Interscope, and Caroline, with bids reportedly reaching as high as $3 million.
 However, he turned down those offers to enter a distribution partnership with independent distribution company UnitedMasters.

 Remix

-A remix featuring American rapper Blueface was released on June 20, 2019, accompanied by a music video directed by Cole Bennett also known as Lyrical Lemonade.
-This music video has gained more than 299 million views as of April 2022, which is more than the original.
+A remix featuring American rapper Blueface was released on June 20, 2019, accompanied by a music video directed by Cole Bennett for his channel Lyrical Lemonade.
+This music video has gained more than 396 million views as of March 2024, which is more than the original.